-- Please refrain from or stop viewing if you feel ill or experience discomfort before or while watching 3D video images. - Please refrain from viewing 3D video images if you experience convulsions, photosensitivity reaction, or heart disease. - Due to the possibility of impact on vision development, viewers of 3D video images should be aged 6 or older.
-Children and teenagers may be more susceptible to health issues associated with viewing in 3D and should be closely supervised to avoid prolonged viewing without rest. - Avoid use of the 3D function when under the influence of alcohol. - Please read the user's manual that comes with the computer carefully before using the 3D playback function. - The 3D effect differs between individuals.
+- Refrain from or stop viewing if you feel ill or experience discomfort before or while watching 3D video images. - Refrain from viewing 3D video images if you experience convulsions, photosensitivity reaction, or heart disease. - Due to the possibility of impact on vision development, viewers of 3D video images should be aged 6 or older.
+Children and teenagers might be more susceptible to health issues associated with viewing in 3D and should be closely supervised to avoid prolonged viewing without rest. - Avoid use of the 3D function when under the influence of alcohol. - Read the user's manual that comes with the computer carefully before using the 3D playback function. - The 3D effect differs between individuals.